stevenharmongames/Dula/README.md

 The initial setup for a project requires a few steps, but you only have to do it once per project.
 To set up a Unity project with Git and Git LFS:

+you might need to install git / gitbash in addition to whatever gui you like to use (such as github desktop) and run this command at that location to make sure lfs is tracking correctly
+Navigate to the local repo directory in Windows File Explorer, right click inside the directory, and select: Open Git Bash Here

+In the Git Bash command window, tell Git you want to use Git LFS by entering: git lfs install

+In the Git Bash command window, initialize a new .gitattributes file by entering: git lfs track “*.psd”

 ### Preparing your Computer

 - Create a [GitHub account](https://github.com/join).